How to effectively and easily remove stains of brightly colored crayons from fabrics, car upholstery, and the dryer drum.

 - Place a white cloth onto the stained area of your carpet.

 - Remove the paper towel and see if the stain has disappeared.
+If the stain remains, repeat the steps until the stain is removed.

 - Dry the carpet by blotting the area with a microfiber cloth.
+Allow the carpet to dry completely by either placing it in the sun or placing it in front of a fan.